About the Reporting Resource

-The tool is for teachers of EAL students in mainstream education settings.
+This resource is for teachers of EAL students in mainstream education settings and new arrivals programs.
 You can use it to identify your students’ current level of English language proficiency.
 It outlines the skills and knowledge students learn as they progress towards the achievement standards of the Victorian Curriculum F-10 EAL.

-The tool describes two additional substages (Beginning or .1 and Consolidating or .2) a student will progress through before reaching the achievement standard (Achieved or .3).
+The tool describes two levels (Beginning or .1 and Consolidating or .2) a student will progress through before reaching the achievement standard (Achieved or .3).
 This means you can report EAL learners’ progress towards – as well as at – the Victorian Curriculum F-10 EAL achievement standards.

-A one-page document for each language mode and level of the curriculum summarises the learning needed at the substages and achievement standards.
-It gives links to work samples and relevant assessment tasks for the mode and level described.
+A one-page document for each language mode and level of the curriculum summarises the learning needed at each proficiency level and achievement standards.

 The Victorian Curriculum F-10 EAL includes content descriptions and achievement standards.
-The substages described in this tool allow you to report on the language learning progress of EAL students before they reach the achievement standards.
+The additional proficiency levels described in this resource allow you to report on the language learning progress of EAL students before they reach the achievement standards.

 A Foundation student may arrive on the first day of school with limited skills and little exposure to the English language, even if they were born in Australia.
 It may take time for the student to develop the skills and knowledge outlined in the A1 achievement standards.

-You can use the substages to show that the student is making satisfactory progress and demonstrating achievement in learning English as an additional language.
+You can use the additional proficiency levels to show that the student is making satisfactory progress and demonstrating achievement in learning English as an additional language.

-To use the tool for planning, you can:
+To use the resource for planning, you can:

-- identify the key points of progression that differentiate each substage
+- identify the key points of progression that differentiate each proficiency level

 - make sure that students have opportunities to learn and revise the new skills.

-At the C1 level for writing, a student at the beginning substage tends to focus on producing a final product rather than planning, revision and editing.
-At the consolidating substage, the student can – with help – review their writing and identify parts they might change or revise.
+At the C1 level for writing, a student at the Beginning level tends to focus on producing a final product rather than planning, revision and editing.
+At the Consolidating level, the student can – with help – review their writing and identify parts they might change or revise.

 To move forward, the student should have many opportunities to: